informalsystems/hermes/guide/src/tutorials/production/setup-grafana.md

 # Setup Grafana

+Hermes provides many metrics to monitor its activity.
+You can find the detailed description of all the metrics in the [Telemetry](../../documentation/telemetry/index.md) section.
+In this chapter, you will install [Grafana](https://grafana.com/) components which will ingest the data produced by Hermes and provide both analytics and visualization.

+---
 ## Install Docker

 You will need [Docker](https://www.docker.com/) installed and configured on your machine.
 We provide a [Compose file](../../assets/docker-compose.yaml) to install Grafana and all its dependencies through Docker.